 The Gascoyne Development Commission completed the Gascoyne Regional Tourism Strategy in 2014.
 The purpose of the Strategy is to recognise the broad tourism product offered in the Gascoyne, identify the main gaps and opportunities to determine the Gascoyne’s realistic tourism potential, and develop strategies for a coordinated approach to identifying what enhancements, actions and messages are required to promote and facilitate continuing tourism growth across the Gascoyne.

 The Strategy provides a strategic framework and action plan for the Gascoyne region to broaden its appeal and deliver achievements beyond destination marketing and localised products through a coordinated and collaborative intra-regional approach.

 You can find a copy of the Gascoyne Regional Tourism Strategy here

 This link to Tourism WA Industry page provides the latest estimates of visitor numbers, nights, and spend in WA.
-It also looks at purpose of visit, origin of visitors, and regional dispersal.
-Data is broken down into the key visitor markets – international, interstate, intrastate and daytrip visitors.
+It also looks at the purpose of visit, the origin of visitors, and regional dispersal.
+Data is broken down into the key visitor markets – international, interstate, intrastate and day-trip visitors.

 Thinking of starting a tourism business?